 The on-line encyclopedia Wikipedia is another extremely successful CBPP project.
-As of August 2011, the site had 282 language editions, where ten had more then 500 000 articles (roughly the number of topics in Encyclopedia Britannica which is considered a kind of "gold standard") and 38 had more than 100 000.
-The number of individual monthly users were about 400 millions, making it the fifth most popular site on the Internet.
+As of July 2012, the site had 271 active language editions, where four had more than 1 million articles (English, German, French, and Dutch) and eight had 450 000 articles or more, including the Japanese and Chinese versions.
+The Encyclopedia Britannica, which is considered a kind of "gold standard", has about 500 000 articles.
+In addition, 28 other language editions of Wikipedia had more than 100 000 articles11.
 To foster cultural diversity, the Wikipedia project also offers editions in minority languages, artificial languages like Esperanto, and languages considered as dialects, such as alemanic or deitsch.
+The number of individual monthly users were over 470 millions, making it the sixth most popular site on the Internet.